 * Greektown Historic District.
 Although Detroit is famed for its Irish (Corktown, including the site of Tiger Stadium) and Italian communities, and has the largest Arab-American community of any major city, its best-known ethnic neighborhoods are Greektown and the Polish community of Hamtramck.
 New York’s Astoria, Queens has nothing on Detroit’s Greektown, which not only has some of the country’s finest Greek restaurants, but also the Greektown Casino.
 555 E. Lafayette Street, at Beaubien Street.
 Greektown Station on the People Mover.

 * Hamtramck.
 Pronounced “Ham-TRAM-ick,” this city is actually completely surrounded by Detroit.
-When the Dodge Brothers (who later sold Dodge to Chrysler) opened an auto plant there in 1914, it became a hub for Polish immigration.
+When the Dodge Brothers (who later sold the car company bearing their name to Chrysler) opened an auto plant there in 1914, it became a hub for Polish immigration.
 However, the Polish population of the city has dropped from 90 percent in 1970 to 22 percent today.
 And Arabs and South Asians have moved in, making it Michigan’s most internationally diverse city.
 Nevertheless, if you want the best kielbasa, kapusta, golumpkis and paczkis this side of the Oder, this is the place to go.
 Hamtramck Town Shopping Center, Joseph Campau Street and Hewitt Street.
 Number 10 or 34 bus.

 170 E. Jefferson Avenue, at Randolph Street.
 It’s right downtown, near the RenCen and Detroit’s City Hall, which includes the Spirit of Detroit statue and the giant arm and fist that represent Joe Louis.
 But be careful, because Randolph Street empties into the Detroit-Windsor Tunnel, to Windsor, Ontario, Canada.
 I’m not recommending that you bring your passport, unless you want to go across the river to the casinos of Windsor; but I am recommending that you be wary of tunnel traffic.